-A Hollywood print journalist despairs because newspapers are dying and bloggers are thriving.
+A Sundance Film Festival print journalist despairs because bloggers are thriving.
 4,219 words.
 Illustration by Mark Fearing.

 I met Billy McNulty in the Avis parking lot at the airport in Salt Lake City.
 He had walked past me on the plane from Los Angeles, a vaguely familiar face whom I had seen at one or two press screenings at Paramount or Fox.
 Outside, the predicted blizzard had tapered off and a sprinkle of snow was flying in the wind.
 The street was covered with ice that was being sanded as I arrived.